 • Preheat the grill to medium-high heat (about 400℉), turning on only on one side of the burners.

-• Place pork chops directly the side that is on and sear 2 to 3 minutes on each side.
+• Place pork chops directly on the side that is on and sear 2 to 3 minutes on each side.

 • Move the pork chops over to the side that is off and continue cooking an additional 5 to 6 minutes per side, or until a digital thermometer inserted in the center reads 145℉.
 Remove and let rest 5 minutes before serving.